-After the Gagi Petrovic returns to Moving Furniture Records with his second solo album Choosing Freedom
+After the collaboration Recalcitrance, with Matthijs Kouw, and his solo debut ds[a] + hsh Gagi Petrovic returns to Moving Furniture Records with his second solo album Choosing Freedom

 Choosing Freedom is released on CD mastered by Jos Smolders and comes in beautiful artwork by Rutger Zuydervelt.

 About Choosing Freedom